 Almost as old as 5000-6000 years, the ‘parampara’ – ‘tradition’ of ‘guru-shishya’ has been a great explanation for incredible emperors and kings to improve tactics on the battlefield & impart civic, ethical and sacred education to the mass.

 Chanakya – Chandragupt Maurya

 Chanakya (4th century BCE) was an Indian educator, scholar, economist, jurist, and royal counselor.
 He is traditionally known as Kauṭilya or Vishnugupta, who composed the ancient Indian political treatise, the Arthashastra.
 As such, he has been assumed the evangelist of the field of political science and economics in India, and his work is understood as a crucial antecedent to refined economics.
 His works were relinquished near the verge of the Gupta Empire and not rediscovered until the early twentieth century.

 Ramakrishna Paramhansa and Vivekananda (Narendranath)

-The meeting illustrated to be a twisting point in the life of Narendranath.
-Originally, Narendra did not acknowledge Ramakrishna as his teacher and found him a “monomaniac”, but ultimately, he became one of the nearest people in his life.
+The meeting was illustrated to be a twisting point in the life of Narendranath.
+Originally, Narendra did not acknowledge Ramakrishna as his teacher and found him a “monomaniac”, but ultimately, he became one of the dearest people in his life.
 Ramakrishna timely molded the character of Narendranath and readied him to devote his life to assist humanity.
 After the demise of Ramakrishna, Narendra and his other monastic followers ascertained their first monastery at Baranagar.